 Unintentionally funny moments in horror cinema

-It’s all too easy for horror to tip over into comedy, so with this in mind, here are a few of our favourite unintentionally funny genre moments...
+It’s all too easy for horror to tip over into comedy.
+Here are a few of our favourite unintentionally funny genre moments.

 Horror movies are notoriously difficult things to get right, and cinema history is littered with films that are more funny than frightening.
 For every justly lauded classic like The Exorcist or Alien, there are dozens of largely forgotten, loveably ridiculous horror flicks that provide their own kind of entertainment.